DevoInc/App-Developer-Kit/README.md

 javascript web browser applications on Devo, it allows you to communicate your application with the devo web and APIs.

+## Devo Apps

+A Devo App is a front-end web browser extension capable of being injected and hosted into the Devo web platform as well as communicating with it and with the collection of HTTP services enabled for Devo customers.

 ## Before starting

 As a main requirement for the development of applications in Devo it is necessary to have access to the platform and a domain.